Fortis

 Risk Level:

 Fortis does not appear to discriminate against charitable organizations based on views or beliefs.
-Its charitable giving focus areas are “arts & culture, education, and social development” (1).
+Its charitable giving focus areas are “health, education, social development and the environment” (1).

 Corporate Governance and Public Policy